-Attested: RC Coccuveda (or Cocuneda or Coccimeda); Bede Cocuedi fluminis
+Attested: Coccuveda (or Cocuneda or Coccimeda) at position 186 in the Ravenna Cosmography; Bede Cocuedi fluminis

 Where: Thistleyhaugh NZ129984, near Brinkburn Priory, Northumberland, where the Roman road known as the Devil's Causeway (Margary 87) crossed the river Coquet where it is easy to ford.

 Name origin: Coccuveda begins like Latin coccum and Greek κοκκινος ‘scarlet’, a word derived from plant-gall dye technology developed in the ancient Middle East.
 It ends like Latin vadum or Old English węd.